briantanabe/project-log/projects/Sour Candy.md

 	- Tartaric acid
 	- Citric acid
 	- Natural and artificial flavoring
--  Pureed citrus is a bad idea
+-  Pureed citrus is a bad idea, use juice
+- Hydrolyze gelatin in juice
+- Cold dehydration prevents melting
 -

 ## Discussion